RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Abstract

 \section{Abstract}

 Precisely modeling radio propagation in complex environments has been a significant challenge, especially with the advent of 5G and beyond networks, where managing massive antenna arrays demands more detailed information.
-Traditional methods, such as empirical models and ray tracing, often fall short, either due to insufficient details or with challenges for real-time applications.
-Inspired by the newly proposed 3D Gaussian Splatting method in computer vision domain, which outperforms in reconstructing optical radiance fields, we propose RF-3DGS, a novel approach that enables precise site-specific reconstruction of radio radiance fields from sparse samples.
-RF-3DGS can render spatial spectra at arbitrary positions within 2 ms following a brief 3-minute training period, effectively identifying dominant propagation paths at these locations.
-Furthermore, RF-3DGS can provide fine-grained Channel State Information (CSI) of these paths, including the angle of departure and delay.
-Our experiments, calibrated through real-world measurements, demonstrate that RF-3DGS not only significantly improves rendering quality, training speed, and rendering speed compared to state-of-the-art methods but also holds great potential for supporting wireless communication and advanced applications such as Integrated Sensing and Communication (ISAC).
+Traditional methods, such as empirical models and ray tracing, often fall short, either due to insufficient details or because of challenges for real-time applications.
+Inspired by the newly proposed 3D Gaussian Splatting method in the computer vision domain, which outperforms other methods in reconstructing optical radiance fields, we propose RF-3DGS, a novel approach that enables precise site-specific reconstruction of radio radiance fields from sparse samples.
+RF-3DGS can render radio spatial spectra at arbitrary positions within 2 ms following a brief 3-minute training period, effectively identifying dominant propagation paths.
+Furthermore, RF-3DGS can provide fine-grained Spatial Channel State Information (Spatial-CSI) of these paths, including the channel gain, the delay, the angle of arrival (AoA), and the angle of departure (AoD).
+Our experiments, calibrated through real-world measurements, demonstrate that RF-3DGS not only significantly improves reconstruction quality, training efficiency, and rendering speed compared to state-of-the-art methods, but also holds great potential for supporting wireless communication and advanced applications such as Integrated Sensing and Communication (ISAC).
+Code and dataset are available at \href{https://github.com/SunLab-UGA/RF-3DGS}{https://github.com/SunLab-UGA/RF-3DGS}.